qthien202/auto_update/README.md

 - [example/lib/main-card-theme.dart](example/lib/main-card-theme.dart)
 - [example/lib/main-custom-card.dart](example/lib/main-custom-card.dart)

-Here are the custom parameters for `UpgradeAlert`:
+Here are the custom parameters for `AutoUpdateAlert`:

 - barrierDismissible: used to indicate whether tapping on the barrier will dismiss the dialog, which defaults to `false`
 - cupertinoButtonTextStyle: the text style for the cupertino dialog buttons, which defaults to `null`
-- dialogStyle: the upgrade dialog style, either `material` or `cupertino`, defaults to `material`, used only by UpgradeAlert, works on Android and iOS.
+- dialogStyle: the upgrade dialog style, either `material` or `cupertino`, defaults to `material`, used only by AutoUpdateAlert, works on Android and iOS.
 - onIgnore: called when the ignore button is tapped, defaults to `null`
 - onLater: called when the later button is tapped, defaults to `null`
 - onUpdate: called when the update button is tapped, defaults to `null`